 - Tear them into small balls and scatter them about your home.

-- They will harden and need to be replaced on a regular basis.
+- They will harden and need to be replaced regularly.

 If you need to get rid of a mouse infestation quickly, baking soda can be of tremendous assistance.
 Sprinkle baking soda in mouse-infested areas.
 Alternatively, you can use the procedure outlined below to keep mice away overnight.

-- Mix together equal parts flour, baking soda, and sugar.
+- Mix equal parts flour, baking soda, and sugar.

 - Take a few cups and add little quantities of the mixture to them.